LayerSync: Self-aligning Intermediate Layers: Discussion

-This similarity between layers raises a natural question: does LayerSync make layers redundant, potentially allowing for model pruning?
 Our experiments (Appendix~\ref{app:dropping_exp}) show that while models trained with LayerSync are more robust to layer removal than their baseline counterparts, performance still degrades significantly.
 This indicates that despite the improved alignment, each layer retains a unique function essential to the model's capacity.
 Consequently, naively pruning a trained model did not prove superior to simply training a smaller architecture from scratch.
-However, the increase in resilience to layer removal is a finding that suggests that LayerSync may alter the functional contribution of layers in a way that could require further investigation.
+Similar findings have been reported for LLMs: intermediate transformer blocks often exhibit high correlation.
+While removing these blocks has little effect on easier tasks such as question answering (QA), it degrades performance on more challenging tasks \citep{gromov2024unreasonable}.
+Therefore, high inter-block correlation does not necessarily imply that the blocks are redundant.

 We also wish to emphasize that the long-term effects of regularization might also demand further study.
 Although we did not observe the performance degradation seen in other methods with external guidance as reported in \citep{wang2025learning}, future work could explore scheduling the LayerSync loss to preemptively address any potential long-term downsides.